apache/predictionio/docs/manual/templates/index.md

 PredictionIO offers the following features on top of Apache Spark  MLlib project:

-* Deploy Spark MLlib model on a production environment
+* Deploy Spark MLlib model as a service on a production environment
-* Support JSON query to retrieve prediction in your application
+* Support JSON query to retrieve prediction online
-* code with separation-of-concern by following the DASE Architecture
+* Offer separation-of-concern software pattern based on the DASE architecture
-* Support Model Re-training
+* Support model update with new data

 # Quick Start